jdmota/java-typestate-checker/README.md

         - Commits [91bb67](https://github.com/jdmota/abcd-mungo/commit/91bb67be5f86f9b28a5026151200c888083e3c66) and [2e4514](https://github.com/jdmota/abcd-mungo/commit/2e45142b4be4812c473584b836fbbcb7e278816d).
     - [x] Forbid moving local variables and `this` to a different closure (for now)
         - Commit [830adb](https://github.com/jdmota/abcd-mungo/commit/830adbe7b22e396a656fbbadf3fed6bd05d5896c).
-    - [ ] Fix corner cases (this version or next?)
-        - [ ] Detect moves of `wrapper.object` (to variables or different closure)
-        - [ ] Detect moves of `Wrapper.this.object` (to variables or different closure)
-        - [ ] `object.use(object)`
-            - This breaks linearly and allows an object to move its own protocol
-            - Conceptually the same as `use(object, object)`, where the first argument is the `this`
-            - If we mark the first `object` as moved, then how can one use the protocol?
-                - Example: with `iterator.next()` (like `next(iterator)`), we do not actually want to "move" `iterator`...
-            - Wait for next version where borrowing concept is introduced?
-                - The first `object` would be borrowed.
-The second `object` would error because it was a second borrow.
-        - [x] `wrapper.getObject().use(wrapper.getObject())`
-            - This problem gets detected in the current version thanks to class analysis (see `JavaIteratorWrapper7` example)
-            - Whatever is in the `return` statement of `getObject` will get "moved", so calling `getObject` again is an error since `MovedType` is not compatible with the return type
-            - In light of this, maybe we could think of field accesses as getter method calls?
-        - How Rust handles similar examples: [playground example](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=ec6688ff3bb3853e2af14d5afe21b28e)
 - [x] Force object protocol to complete
     - [x] Only allow null assignments if object is in the end state or is already null
         - Commit [67dca7](https://github.com/jdmota/abcd-mungo/commit/67dca7cce7a9e36178ce77a933139fc4a1612093).